Conditions of Enrollment

 Please read and review all Conditions of Enrollment and camp policies before submitting your camper’s application to Gold Arrow Camp.

-Gold Arrow Camp (GAC) has been successfully providing safe and memorable summer camp experiences for more than eight decades.
+Gold Arrow Camp (GAC) has been successfully providing safe and memorable summer camp experiences for nine decades.
 We are honored to serve many second and third generation campers and families.
 For many of our campers and staff, GAC is not just a family tradition but an additional place that feels like home.

 The safety and well-being of your children, both physically and emotionally, is our top priority.
 As a camp parent, it is your responsibility to read through these policies, review applicable ones with your child(ren), and ensure that your family is able to meet our standards and agree to our policies.
 GAC has these policies in place to protect our campers and staff and to enable us to continue providing a high quality camp experience to all of our campers.